kh7939/bioinfo/README.md

 [6] Hamming distance counting point mutation

-compare two different strings to find out differecnes which represent mutation *In order to make Hammind distance work, the two differenct strings have to be the same length*
+compare two different strings to find out differecnes which represent mutation (In order to make Hamming distance work, the two differenct strings have to be the same length)

 [7] Mendels first law dominant